Country Club Boulevard - Public Access Closure

 No fees are required for day-use

 This campground provides optimal access to some of Florida’s finest freshwater fishing.

-The Rodman Reservoir provides a diverse and extensive habitat for not only trophy fish, but numerous avian species as well.
+The Rodman Reservoir provides a diverse and extensive habitat for not only trophy fish but numerous avian species as well.
 Many endangered and threatened species of wading birds, waterfowl, bald eagles and others use the reservoir, particularly during the cooler months.
-There are also numerous alligators, turtles and even manatees that live in and travel through the reservoir seasonally.
+There are also numerous alligators, turtles and even manatees that inhabit and travel through the reservoir seasonally.

-The campground and reservoir were originally created during the 1960s era Cross Florida Barge Canal project and serve as reminders today of this mammoth public works project, which was started in 1964 when then President Lyndon B. Johnson flew into Palatka and started the project with a ground-breaking explosion at the nearby Rodeheaver’s Boys Ranch.
+The campground and reservoir were originally created during the 1960s-era Cross Florida Barge Canal project.
+The mammoth public works project was started in 1964 when President Lyndon B. Johnson flew into Palatka and started the project with a ground-breaking explosion at the nearby Rodeheaver’s Boys Ranch.

 Almost 50 years later, the nearby Kirkpatrick Dam still remains intact, impounding the Ocklawaha River and maintaining the reservoir.
 A political and environmental battle continues since the reservoir was first flooded in November of 1968 of whether to maintain and manage Rodman as it is, or to remove significant portions of the earthen dam and restore the “Free Flowing Ocklawaha River."